 With browser extensions, you can customize the browsing experience by adding certain features.
 For years, only desktop browsers supported browser extensions.
 Now, select Android browsers also let you install browser extensions.

-Browsers like Kiwi, Brave, and Yandex rely on Chrome store for extensions.
+Browsers like Kiwi and Yandex support extensions meant for Chrome.
 While most of the extensions borrowed from the Chrome store will work fine, you’ll often come across the ones that work only partially or don’t work at all.
-That’s why browsers like Firefox and Samsung Internet have their own set of extensions to ensure a flawless experience.
+Also, Firefox and Samsung Internet have their own set of extensions to ensure a flawless experience.

 In this article, we’ll enlist the best Android browsers supporting the extension or add-ons.
 Let’s get started.